reetm09/mglia-regulators-explorer/README.md

 <img src="docs/images/architecture_2.png" width="400" alt="Architecture Design - Record to Dashboard and MCP">

 See `mglia/schema.py` for more details on PerturbationRecord.
-Currently optimized for this dataset, many fields are optional can be defined differently across other transcriptomic perturbation datasets.
+Currently optimized for this dataset, many fields are optional and can be defined differently across other transcriptomic perturbation datasets.

 ## Citation